josephkirk/UERLTools/doc.md

 Ensure the HDF5 C++ library (e.g., HighFive headers and potentially linked HDF5 libraries if not header-only for HighFive's backend) is correctly integrated into the UE5 build.
 Use HDF5 API calls to open the .h5 file.
 Read the datasets corresponding to the neural network layers (weights and biases) for the actor (and critic, if needed for some advanced inference techniques, though typically only the actor is used for action selection).
-Populate the corresponding RLtools neural network structures (e.g., rlt::nn_models::mlp::NeuralNetwork) with these weights.
+Populate the corresponding RLtools neural network structures (e.g., rl_tools::nn_models::mlp::NeuralNetwork) with these weights.
 This process typically occurs during the initialization phase of the enemy AI character or its controller, for example, in the BeginPlay() method of an AActor or UActorComponent.